 This can result in tax savings of up to $750.

-For those students with existing RRSPs, you are also allowed to draw from your RRSPs for the purchase of buying a home or to finance your education.
+For those students with existing RRSPs, you are also allowed to draw from your RRSPs for the purchase of buying a home.
 Certain restrictions apply and repayments over the following years are required, for more information on any of these programs reach out to us.

 Tax Tip: To qualify as a first-time homebuyer, you and your spouse (or common-law partner) must not have owned or lived in another home owned by either of you in the current or four preceding calendar years.
 It is also important that you make said new home your principal residence within the first year of purchase.

-If you have children, the cost of daycare, babysitters and full-time caregivers is deductible, to a maximum of $8,000 a year for children under 7, and $5,000 a year for kids aged 7 to 16.
+If you have children, the cost of daycare, babysitters and full-time caregivers is deductible up to certain limits.

 Of course, you or your partner would need to have an income to deduct child-care expenses, which can’t be carried forward to another year.